Tax Evasion Penalties Are Severe

 You could face imprisonment, fines and even be forced to pay prosecution costs.
 Don’t delay in contacting our skilled tax evasion lawyer for help.

 Federally, the two basic types of evasion include: evasion of assessment and evasion of payment.
-The evasion of assessment includes failure to file or filing a false return.
+The evasion of assessment includes failing to file at all or filing a false return.
 One common example we often see is where the IRS claims that not all of the taxpayer’s taxable income was included in their tax returns, based upon reviewing the taxpayer’s bank statements.
 Evasion of payment occurs after a tax is assessed and usually involves the concealment of assets available to pay taxes.
 In either case, if found guilty, as you can see, the penalties are severe.
-This is why you need a tax evasion attorney with deep experience in such matters to protect your rights.
+This is why you need a tax evasion lawyer with deep experience in such matters to protect your rights.

-As both a CPA and an attorney, you can count on Timothy Hart to get the best outcome possible for you.
+You can count on Timothy S. Hart to work hard to try and get the best outcome possible for you.
 Call him today at our NYC office at (917) 382-5142 or our Albany office at (518) 213-3445.

-Our New York Tax evasion lawyer understands the confusion people face when they have tax problems or are being investigated for tax fraud or tax evasion.
+Our New York Tax evasion attorney understands the confusion people face when they have tax problems, including being investigated for tax evasion.
 The following are general answers to some of the most frequently asked questions that our law firm hears.
-To get answers to your unique questions, reach out to Timothy S. Hart to arrange a free, no obligation consultation.
-Call us for help in NYC at (917) 382-5142 or in Albany at (518) 213-3445.

 What is considered tax evasion?
 The basic tax evasion definition is when people use intentional means to avoid paying taxes.
 Every tax evasion case is different, but some examples of possible tax evasion can include: